wc99man/CSCE-470-movies/README.md

 The data set was first cleaned and filtered to include movie title, titleId, genre, average rating, runtime, and year.
 Our data was loaded into a dictionary which will be then introduced into our KNN classification system.

-To run 470.py (Clean/filters data and generates dictionary with movie name and its attributes):
+To run 470merged.py (Clean/filters data and generates dictionary with movie name and its attributes and runs our KNN algorithm):
 - Install python3
 - Install pandas: 'pip3 install pandas'
 - Make sure you are able to import math
 - Download and unzip the title.akas.tsv.gz, title.basics.tsv.gz, title.crew.tsv.gz, title.ratings.tsv.gz, and name.basics.tsv.gz files from the IMBD page linked here (https://datasets.imdbws.com/).
+Our dataset is too big to upload to the github so download the dataset to a folder named "Data" on your local computer.
+- Rename folders to title_akas, title_basics, title_crew, title_ratings, name_basics
+- Run the python script by running "python3 470merged.py" on the terminal

 We currently plan on using an altered version of KNN classification system to provide movie recommendations.